 The Last Seen timestamp tells you when a user was last using WhatsApp.
 This does not necessarily mean that they have read your messages, only that they opened the application.

 If you are unable to see the Last Seen timestamp in a conversation, it could be for a number of reasons.
-If you've disabled your Last Seen time in Settings > Account > Privacy > Last Seen, then you won't be able to see other people's Last Seen times, either.
+If you have disabled your Last Seen time in Settings > Account > Privacy > Last Seen, then you won't be able to see other people's Last Seen times, either.

 There is a lot of confusion about what the two checks (or tick marks) in your WhatsApp message window mean.
 If you want a complete breakdown of all the markings in WhatsApp, take a look at our detailed What do the WhatsApp check marks mean? article, which also covers the microphone markings for audio messages.